 - Make sure that you write your Social Security Number (SSN) on your return. - Complete your return using black ink. - You must round dollar amounts to the nearest whole dollar.
 If 50 cents or more, round up to the next dollar; if less than 50 cents, round down.
-Do not enter cents. - You must complete your federal return before you can start your Arizona return. - Make sure you include your daytime telephone number.
+Do not enter cents. - If you are mailing your return, see page 14 for assembly order. - You must complete your federal return before you can start your Arizona return. - Make sure you include your daytime telephone number.